Medically reviewed on Jul 16, 2018

 an electrolyte imbalance.

-Certain forms of Drisdol may contain ingredients you should know about, such as peanut or soybean oil, sugar, aspartame (phenylalanine), or certain food dyes.
-Ask a doctor before using this medicine if you have allergies, diabetes, or phenylketonuria (PKU).
+Certain forms of ergocalciferol may contain ingredients you should know about, such as peanut or soybean oil, sugar, aspartame (phenylalanine), or certain food dyes.
+Ask a doctor before using Drisdol if you have allergies, diabetes, or phenylketonuria (PKU).

 Too much vitamin D could harm an unborn baby, and your dose needs may be different during pregnancy.
 Tell your doctor if you are pregnant or if you become pregnant while taking Drisdol.